-8.2 Chemoprophylaxis of influenza
+7.3 Chemoprophylaxis of influenza

 Annual influenza vaccination is the best way to prevent influenza, because vaccination can be given well before influenza virus exposures occur, and can provide safe and effective immunity throughout the influenza season.
 Antiviral chemoprophylaxis is currently NOT recommended.
-However, WHO guidelines state that individuals at high risk of severe disease who have been exposed to a patient with influenza may benefit from presumptive treatment with a full twice-daily 5-day course of antivirals (olsetamivir), even if they do not show signs and symptoms of infection.
+However, WHO guidelines state that individuals at high risk of severe disease who have been exposed to a patient with influenza may benefit from presumptive treatment with a full twice-daily 5-day course of antivirals (oseltamivir), even if they do not show signs and symptoms of infection.
 Alternatively, such patients can be monitored closely for early signs of possible influenza infection, and given antiviral treatment if they occur.
-[59]
+[57]

-8.3 To prevent transmission of influenza to others, patients should:
+7.4 To prevent transmission of influenza to others, patients should:

-- Stay at home until symptoms have resolved (at least 24 hours after fever has defervesced) - Avoid close contact with others especially those at high risk for severe influenza (see section 5.2.1 for individuals at risk of severe influenza) - Avoid close contact such as kissing or sharing drinks - Cover coughs and sneezes (cover mouth and nose with tissue or cough or sneeze into an elbow) - Wear a tight fitting mask especially in public places - Wash hands with soap and water or disinfect with an alcohol-based hand rub regularly - Limit the number of visitors

-Wipe down surfaces that are frequently touched or shared (doorknobs, remote controls) with a standard household disinfectant
+- Stay at home until symptoms have resolved (at least 24 hours after fever has defervesced) - Avoid close contact with others especially those at high risk for severe influenza (see section 5.2.1 for individuals at risk of severe influenza) - Avoid close contact such as kissing or sharing drinks - Cover coughs and sneezes (cover mouth and nose with tissue or cough or sneeze into an elbow) - Wear a tight fitting mask especially in public places - Wash hands with soap and water or disinfect with an alcohol-based hand rub regularly - Limit the number of visitors - Wipe down surfaces that are frequently touched or shared (doorknobs, remote controls) with a standard household disinfectant

-9. Infection prevention and control (IPC) considerations
+8. Infection prevention and control (IPC) considerations

 Human-to-human transmission of influenza viruses occurs either directly or indirectly through close, unprotected contact with large respiratory droplets.
 The role of smaller droplet nuclei at close-range exposure in transmission of influenza is not known, but may be more important in certain settings (e.g. aerosol-generating procedures associated with increased risk of virus transmission).
 Collection of nasopharyngeal swabs and aspirates is considered as aerosol generating.
 Any patient with suspected influenza could also have COVID-19, hence appropriate precautions must be taken.
 Therefore, IPC precautions need to be focused on controlling respiratory droplet spread.
+When working in direct contact with patients, Standard and Droplet Precautions should be applied.
 Recommended IPC precautions when caring for patients with suspected or confirmed influenza include: